Accentism in research

-Below are links to a selection of academic studies on accentism and linguistic discrimination more generally.
-They investigate language-based judgements in legal, institutional, and educational contexts, as well as in language-learning settings themselves.
-In many cases, the studies emphasise the fact that language can be used as a vehicle for making racial and other social judgements.
+Below are links to journals, projects and a selection of academic studies on accentism and linguistic discrimination.
+These include research on accentism in many settings including legal, institutional, and educational contexts.
+In many cases, the studies highlight how language can be used as a vehicle for other social judgements such as race, class or regional origins.
 Some articles require institutional access through a university.
 Please contact us if you don’t have access to something you need.

 Hoffman, V., Kalluri, P. R., Jurafsky, D., & King, S. (2024).
 Dialect prejudice predicts AI decisions about people’s character, employability, and criminality. [access here]